1. What is Autosweep RFID?

 The plastic card is what you will present to the toll representative when your RFID cannot be detected.
 You can remain calm despite driving through faulty sensors knowing you have your plastic card with you.

 Another tip is to always check your Autosweep’s balance to avoid inconvenience on toll gates.
 You can check your balance via Autosweep’s app and find ‘balance inquiry.’
 If you find that you are low on balance, you can reload your Autosweep RFID balance on multiple reloading platforms such as BPI, 7-Eleven, GCash, and more.

 Q: What is an Autosweep RFID?

 An Autosweep RFID is issued by toll operators managed by San Miguel Corporation (SMC) that can be used for toll access.

 Q: How much is an RFID from Autosweep?

 As for Class 1 vehicles, an Autosweep RFID costs Php 500 only.
 As for Class 2 and 3 vehicles, an Autosweep RFID costs Php 1,000.
-You can only use the newly-installed RFID two to 12 hours after installation.
+These are available at most Autosweep RFID reloading stations.